-People with epilepsy (epileptics) are prone to higher frequencies of brain activity than those without epilepsy.
-As a consequence, epileptics suffer from seizures.
-Like much of the brain itself, the reasons for this heightened frequency of activity and the seizures that occur as a result, remains a mystery.
+People with epilepsy are prone to higher frequencies of brain activity than those without the condition.
+As a consequence, sufferers experience seizures.
+Like much of the brain itself, the reasons for this heightened frequency of activity and resulting seizures remain a mystery.
 However, a series of triggers are known to provoke seizures, including:

 - Low blood sugar;

 Triggers vary from person to person as does the frequency of these seizures.
 In general, seizures are more frequent and common in childhood.
 About two-thirds of all children outgrow their seizures by the time they reach adulthood.

 Seizures can last anywhere from a few seconds to 5 minutes and can be fatal.
 Death by seizure is known as Sudden Unexpected Death by Epilepsy (SUDEP) and occurs in approximately one in every thousand cases of epilepsy.
 There are several different types of seizures, each of which is characterized by different symptoms.
 This is because seizures stem from different parts of the brain, each one responsible for a given set of cognitive functions and senses.

 Medications for Epilepsy

 Antiepileptic medications prevent seizures in approximately 70% of people who take them.
 These medications are daily and require strict adherence.
 For the remaining 30% resistant to these medications, it is common for them to suffer at least one seizure per month.